Britain sets out blueprint to keep fintech 'crown' after Brexit

 “This review will make an important contribution to our plan to retain the UK’s fintech crown,” finance minister Rishi Sunak said, adding the government will respond in due course.

+“What the UK fintech industry really needs is both access to talent and easy access to global markets,” said Mike Laven, CEO of fintech Currencycloud.
+“Unfortunately, the fallout of Brexit and the pandemic have recently made this more difficult.”

-Britain increasingly needs to represent itself as a strong fintech scale-up destination as well as one for start-ups, it added.
+The review said Britain increasingly needs to represent itself as a strong fintech scale-up destination as well as one for start-ups.

 “Leaving the EU and access to the single market going away is a big deal, so the UK has to do something significant to make fintechs stay here,” said Kay Swinburne, vice chair of financial services at consultants KPMG and a contributor to the review.